 With the riverfront Queen’s Wharf being unveiled in Brisbane next year, we share everything you need to know about this city-changing development.

-We’ve already been given a sneak peak thanks to Brisbane’s newest riverfront bar, Will & Flow, but Queen’s Wharf has oh so much more in store for us.
+We’ve already been given a sneak peek thanks to Brisbane’s newest riverfront bar, Will & Flow, but Queen’s Wharf has oh so much more in store for us.

 What can Brisbane expect from Queen’s Wharf?